owkin/FLamby/docs/reproducing.rst

-**In order to exactly reproduce the plot in the article**, one needs to first deactivate color constancy normalization when preprocessing the dataset (change ``cc`` to ``False`` in ``resize_images.py``) while following download and preprocessing instructions `here <./flamby/datasets/fed_isic2019/README.md>`__.
+**In order to exactly reproduce the plot in the article**, one needs to first deactivate color constancy normalization when preprocessing the dataset (change ``cc`` to ``False`` in ``resize_images.py``) while following download and preprocessing instructions (in :any:`fed_isic`).
 Hence one might have to download the dataset a second time, if it was already downloaded, and therefore to potentially update ``dataset_location.yaml`` files accordingly.